codedor/laravel-livewire-forms/docs/fields.md

 Field::make('field_name')
     ->rules('required_if:fields.contact_info,true')
 ```
 Should you, for whatever reason, require a specific variable for a field, you can pass along anything you like.
-This can be usefull for Frontend, should they require certain class names for a field.
+This can be useful for Frontend, should they require certain class names for a field.
 ```php
 Field::make('field_name')
     ->superman('Clark Kent')